Crispix: Flavored versions

 A variation of original Crispix introduced in late 2001 in the US known as Cinnamon Crunch Crispix was described by Kellogg's as a "[c]rispy corn and rice cereal with a cinnamon taste."
 Cinnamon Crunch Crispix joined a number of cereals discontinued by Kellogg's after disappointing sales.

 Honey Flavored Crispix have been sold twice in the UK, and twice have been discontinued.
 In Australia, Crispix is rectangular, yellow and honey-flavored.
 A chocolate version is sold under the name Coco Pops Chex.

 In some markets, Kellogg's owns the rights to the Chex name, and sells products in multiple flavors, including a green onion flavor in South Korea, the result of a marketing stunt in 2004 that asked for public input on the next flavor for the brand.

 Health

-Crispix contains 3g to 5g of added sugars in some regions and 0g of dietary fiber per serving.
+Crispix contains 3 g to 5 g of added sugars in some regions and 0 g of dietary fiber per serving.
 The cereal received one and a half stars out of five on the Australian Government's health star ratings.

+In popular culture

+In 2019, on Logan Paul's Impaulsive podcast, Conservative Commentator Ben Shapiro stated Crispix as his favorite cereal.

+"Double Dip Crunch" a quite similar cereal also made by Kelloggs was around in the 1990s.
+Kramer from the TV show Seinfeld throughout the show would mention "Double Crunch" in reference to that cereal.